LABRADOODLE ADOPTION INFOMRATION

 Pay Non-Refundable Reservation Fee Here

 When you decide you are ready to adopt an Ocean View Labradoodle, you will first need to fill out an application.
 You can find the application on the Puppy Application page.
 We will contact you, usually within 24 hours, once we have received your completed application and, if you choose to move forward with adopting one of our puppies, a $500.00 non-refundable reservation fee will be due at this time to hold a puppy from our current litter or place you on the waiting list for upcoming litters.
 Your reservation fee can be paid with PayPal or by check.
 If you pay by check, your place on the reservation list will be determined by the postmark date.
 Reservation Fee's are applied to the total puppy purchase fee.
-The remaining balance of $2300.00 will be due by 6 weeks of age and can be paid by wire transfer.
+When the puppies are born a payment of $1000 is due.
+The remaining balance of $1500.00 will be due by 6 weeks of age.
+Payments can be paid by wire transfer.
 Wire transfer information will be sent to you once your reservation has been confirmed.
 If wire transfer is not an option, please contact us to discuss alternative payment methods.
 If the puppy is already over 6 weeks old, the full payment is due at the time you make your reservation.

 If needed we can arrange safe shipping options that will include travel to the airport, air fare, an approved crate for travel, and health certificates provided by our vet during a pre-flight health exam.
 Shipping to major airports in the lower 48 states is approximately $500.00.
 If you require shipping anywhere else, we can work with you to arrange that.
 It is the buyer's responsibility to pick up or arrange transportation for their new family member from the destination airport.
 Shipping fee will be due when your puppy is 6 weeks old.